BartolHrg/vscode-ManipulateNumbers/README.md

 Meaning you can either have simple expressions like `x + 1` or complex functions `{ return x + 1; }`.
 `s` is text in string format, and `x` is result of `Number(s)` (which is `NaN` if `s` is not a number).

+Note: This functionality uses the built-in JS `eval` function (But probably nothing bad can happen).

 Special commands are in format `:count`.
 Currently, only `:count` is supported.